609: The Skydivers

 A reference to Show 521, Santa Claus.
 (Thanks to Todd Berryman for this reference.)

-Jeez, you could use that face to jimmy door locks. –Jimmy Doorlocks.
+Jeez, he could use that face to jimmy door locks. –Jimmy Doorlocks.

 A variation on the running gag of "Jimmy Smits."
 From the Amazing Colossal Episode Guide: "This particular comment references a bizarre ad campaign for the box-office smash hit Switch with Ellen Barkin.
 A garden-variety ad until the very end when a new and different voice-over quickly tags on the words 'Jimmy Smits.'
 Not 'starring Jimmy Smits' or 'with Jimmy Smits,' just 'Jimmy Smits.'
 It was so strange, it caught our fancy and we had to refrain from doing it again and again and again."
 (Thanks to Todd Berryman for this reference.)